 The TTC has made some great achievements over the past year.
-These accomplishments include::
+These accomplishments include:

-- New outreach programs aimed at reaching the trades, students and youth; - New mentorship programs for women bus operators as well as a mentorship program for assistants on the operations side; and - · Completing the organization's first identification survey.
+- New outreach programs in the trades, aimed at reaching students and youth; - New mentorship programs for women bus operators as well as a mentorship program for assistants on the operations side; and - Completing the organization's first identification survey.